 \centering

-\includegraphics[width=\textwidth]{figures/image9.png}
+\includegraphics[width=\textwidth]{\figurepath{image9.png}}

-\caption{{Average accuracy for the proposed aggregation techniques compared to the benchmarks for different numbers of annotators (horizontal axis) in the ionosphere dataset.}}
+\caption{Average accuracy for the ionosphere dataset for the proposed aggregation techniques with and without penalization as well as benchmark techniques for different numbers of annotators (horizontal axis).
+Darker blue represents a higher accuracy.}%

-\label{Fig.6-accuracy-different-n-annotators}
+\label{fig:crowd.Fig.6.accuracy.different.n.annotators}

 \end{figure*}

+%

 \begin{figure*}[!htbp]

-\centering \includegraphics[width=\textwidth]{figures/image10.png}
+\centering \includegraphics[width=\textwidth]{\figurepath{image10.png}}

-\caption{Average accuracy of the proposed aggregation techniques compared to the benchmarks for different datasets using three annotators.}
+\caption{Average accuracy (when the number of annotators are three) for the proposed aggregation techniques with and without penalization as well as benchmark techniques for different datasets.
+Darker blue represents a higher accuracy.}%

-\label{Fig.7-accuracy-different-datasets}
+\label{fig:crowd.Fig.7.accuracy.different.datasets}

 \end{figure*}

-\section{Discussion}
+\section{Discussion}\label{sec:crowd.discussion}

 Label aggregation is a critical component of crowdsourcing and ensemble learning strategies.
 Many generic label aggregation algorithms fall short because they do not account for the varying reliability of the annotators.
-In response to this, we have developed a novel label aggregation method that measures annotator reliability based on their consistency and accuracy in relation to other annotators.
-In the first approach, we utilize uncertainty estimates to assign each annotator a more accurate weight, which correlates with their agreement with others and their consistency during labeling.
-In the second approach, we improved our initial strategy by penalizing annotator reliability estimates based on their inconsistencies in labeling.
+In response to this, we have developed a novel label aggregation method that calculates a reliability score for each annotator based on the annotator’s consistency versus a trained classifier.
+In the first approach (proposed techniques without penalization), we utilize uncertainty estimates to assign each annotator a more accurate weight, which correlates with their agreement with others and their consistency during labeling.
+In the second approach (proposed technique with penalization.
+Also noted as crowd-certain), we improve on this technique by penalizing the annotator for their disagreements with other annotators (shown in Eq.~\ref{eq:crowd.eq.10.consistency-penalized} and hence mitigate the effect of annotators’ bias when calculating the final weights $\omega_{\alpha}^{(k)}$).

-The first part of the proposed algorithm (calculating weights based on consistency) is essential because non-expert annotators often exhibit more irregular consistency during labeling than experts, as they are not well trained to identify specific features.
-This measure helps to differentiate skilled and unskilled annotators.
-The goal of the second part of the algorithm (penalty for voting against the majority) is to prevent the algorithm from assigning disproportionately high weights to annotators who are consistently incorrect.
-For example, if annotators consistently mislabel a specific bird species, the second condition penalizes them for their error, despite their consistency.
+The first part (calculating weights based on annotator’s consistency) of the proposed crowd-certain algorithm (the proposed technique with penalization) is essential because non-expert annotators often exhibit more irregular consistency during labeling than experts, as they are not well trained to identify specific features.
+This (utilizing consistency when assigning weights to each annotator) helps to differentiate expert and non-expert annotators.
+The goal of the second part (penalty for voting against the majority) of the algorithm is to prevent the algorithm from assigning disproportionately high weights to annotators who are consistently incorrect.
+For example, if annotators consistently mislabel a specific bird species, the second part penalizes them for their error, despite their consistency.

 Furthermore, our method reports a single weight for the entire dataset instead of individual weights for each instance.
 This enables the reuse of calculated weights for future unlabeled test samples without needing to reacquire labels or retrain classifiers each time new data need labeling.
 While we have not assessed our method in multi-label scenarios, the proposed techniques are anticipated to perform comparably on multi-label datasets, considering that all steps of the proposed approach involve per-class calculations.
 Experiments conducted on various crowdsourcing datasets demonstrate that our proposed methods outperform existing techniques in terms of accuracy and variance, especially when there are few annotators available.